jianmingtu/front-end-social-beta/README.md

 #### Non-functional

 ##### Backend

--   Hashed password for signup and login ( should be funtional ??? )
+-   Hashed password for signup and login
--   JWT Token for each communication except login/sign ( should be funtional ??? )
+-   JWT Token for each communication except login/sign
-    - tables
+    - Tables
         - User: (the follow users)
         - Post: (image or image link, totalLikes, timestamp)
         - Comments: (timestamp)